jackson-1ark/rblogdown/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Welcome to Wheatinfo"
+  title: "Welcome to WheatInfo!"
-  content: "A comprehensive repository of wheat, encompassing varieties,genome,iterature,resource and news, provides a valuable and extensive source of information for researchers and scientists."
+  content: "A comprehensive database for the wheat community."
 ---